coolbutuseless/eventloop/README.md

 ## ToDo before release:

+-   Introductory vignettes
+    -   Small concepts
+-   A reference vignette showing all the values that are passed to the core function
 -   Tidy Vignettes
     -   Consistent documentation across all examples. i.e. same headings
 -   New vignettes:
     -   Using an R6 object to manage the state rathen than having global vars
-    -   Wordle
+    -   Wordle(?)
+-   Dual licensed MIT and GPL3
+-   Standard note on why the vignettes only link to mp4
+    -   Since an interactive app can’t be captured within a vignette, a video screen capture has been included with this vignette.

 ## EventLoop: an interactive graphical programming “system/process/paradigm?” for R

 -   R is great
--   It’s story for interactive applications seems limited er.
+-   The story for interactive applications is unexplored.
--   Other interactive elements are possible, but you’re handing over your session to javascript and writing html/css/js! e.g. plotly
+-   Interactive apps are curently possible, but often you’re handing over your session to javascript and writing html/css/js! e.g. plotly and shiny
--   I was after a fast, reactive graphical interface
+-   I was after a fast, reactive graphical interface that used only R code but still takes care of the infrastructure needed for interactivity e.g. framerate control, event capturing etc.

 Next Slide: